sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 ### Questions

-- Are pronouns separated from gender markers as much as possible in your system?
+- Are pronouns separated from gender markers as much as possible in your systems?
 - Which internal systems need to be updated by HR after a gender marker changes?
 What is the system of record for that change (e.g. state ID)?
 - What are the requirements for you to inform your health insurance company that a gender marker has changed?
 - If non-binary markers are available for your employees, such as "X", how will your systems and health insurance company handle it?
-- If an employee cannot change a gender marker in a certain way, how will you be able to accommodate them?
+- If an employee cannot change a gender marker in a certain way, how will you be able to accommodate them otherwise?
 - Are there any systems that can be updated without a legal gender marker change?
 - Are there any systems or paperwork that do not truly need a gender marker where it can be removed (e.g. an employee ID card)?